$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Introduction

 \subsection{Setting of the problems}

 We assume that the flux $f:\mathbb{R}^2\to\mathbb{R}$ satisfies the following conditions:

 If the flux satisfies these assumptions, then both \eqref{claw} and \eqref{HJ} are well-posed for $L^{\infty}$ and Lipschitz initial data, respectively, and moreover, the solutions correspond in the sense described above.
 In general, the correspondence holds even without \ref{S}, and \ref{UC} can be relaxed to strict convexity (see appendix~\ref{app}).
+The condition \eqref{Nag} is standard for the Hamilton-Jacobi equation (see \cite{CSHJB}) and ensures that the Legendre transform of the flux is uniformly well-defined.
+The role of \eqref{Nag} can be seen more explicitly in the discussion of well-posedness in the Appendix~\ref{app}, where the Legendre transform is also defined.

 The results of Theorem~\ref{SingleShock} hold under these assumptions.
 For Theorem~\ref{L2 stability}, we require one further assumption on the heterogeneity of the flux (which is trivially satisfied for the homogeneous case), namely: